NEW YORK TECH CATALOG 2024–2025

 Total Required Credits = 120–122

-Curriculum Requirements for the Bachelor of Science in Nursing
+Curriculum Requirements for Bachelor of Science in Nursing

 Major Requirements